salma-emara/aps105-book/textbook/chapters/chapter10-strings/what-are-strings.md

 ```

 (summary-can-cannot)=
-### Method 3: Declare a Pointer Pointing to a Const String
+### Method 3: Declare a Pointer Pointing to a Constant String

 We can declare a pointer of type `(char*)` and initialize it to point to the first character of a **"constant string"** as in the following statement.